theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2019-08-19-making-door-decs.md

 students' experience, to look out for them, and to make them feel like they are at the right place, like they _belong_.
-A small but potentially important part of this is to create door decorations, or simply, nametags to put on students' doors to mark their living spaces---spaces that are their very own (in addition to their roommates, of course).
+A small but potentially important part of this is to create door decorations, or simply, nametags to put on students' names to mark their living spaces---spaces that are their very own (in addition to their roommates, of course).
 Additionally, 'door decs' are made uniform across a community, such as a small _pod_ within a hallway, an entire hallway, or even a floor, so that the residents of that community feel a sense of being